What is 1-3-5 Rule?

 1 Major Task:

-This is the most significant task that requires the most time and effort to complete.
+This is the most significant task (often referred to as the "big thing" or "large task" of the day) that requires the most time and effort to complete.
 It should be a high-priority task that aligns with overarching goals or objectives.

 3 Medium Tasks:

-These tasks are of moderate importance and can be completed within a reasonable amount of time.
+These three tasks are of moderate importance and can be completed within a reasonable amount of time; selecting and prioritizing these three tasks is crucial for improved productivity.
 They contribute to progress towards goals and objectives but may not be as critical as the major task.

 5 Minor Tasks: